frederik-smrthme/venuse-battery-analyzer/README.md

 # Marstek Battery Analyzer

+**Disclaimer**

+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of functionality, fitness for a particular purpose, or non-infringement.Use at your own risk.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

 A local Home Assistant analyzer for **Marstek Venus E / LFP batteries**.
 The project observes the upper charging range, charge stop, relaxation and BMS balancing behavior and exposes the analysis as native Home Assistant entities.

 > **Development status:** v0.1.0 – observation only.
 The analyzer does **not** write to battery control entities and does not change charging behavior.